phaakma/linz_wfs/readme.md

 - retain_after_purge - When the --purge argument is used, the script will retain this number of full download zip files and changeset files and delete the rest.
 Defaults to 5.
 - initial_buffer - see the Extent section below.
 Defaults to 1000m.
 - poll_interval - Optional.
 How long in seconds between polling LINZ to see if a requested export is ready for download.
 Defaults to 10 seconds.
 If this is a large dataset and you know it will always take a long time, there is no harm in leaving it at 10 seconds but there is also little point in polling every 10 seconds, so perhaps consider overriding this to 30 or 60 seconds for specific datasets.
 - max_polling_time - Optional.
 How long in seconds the script will keep polling LINZ to see if a requested export is ready for download.
 Defaults to 600 seconds.
-Consider increasing this for large datasets.
+Consider increasing this in the individual sections for large datasets.
 - wkid - The ESPG well-known identifier.
 Defaults to 2193 (NZTM).
+- extent_path - Optional.
+A path to either a feature class in a geodatabase, an Esri json file or a shape file.
+This should be a polygon geometry with just one record.
+The first record retrieved will be used as the extent for download, and only features intersecting the polygon will be in the final output.
+Refer the section below for more information on Extents.

 ### Dataset sections